2014 Barry Sheene Motorcycle Classic featuring the Oceania Challenge (NZ vs Australia)

 Expression of interest for The CAMS Classic Racing Festival/25th Anniversary

 Timaru International Motor Raceway (Levels), December 5th - 7th 2014.
-Please note that this is one week before the Burt Monroe Challenge.
+Please note that this is the week after the Burt Monroe Challenge.
 Contact James Clarke for further details firstname.lastname@example.org and visit the C.A.M.S website.

 Double championship points